Financial-Times/content-tree/README.md

 }

 interface CustomCodeComponent extends Node {
+  /** Component type */
   type: "custom-code-component"
+  /** Id taken from the CAPI url */
   id: string
+  /** Whether the component contains external fields that will be unrolled and returned in the article's "embeds" array */
   embedded: boolean
   /** How the component should be presented in the article page according to the column layout system */
   layoutWidth: LayoutWidth